alegomez1/Pawnder/README.md

 *   [Clone the repo](https://github.com/alegomez1/MetroTimes-React-Native)
 *   Use ```npm install``` or ```yarn install``` to install the necessary dependencies
+*   Use ```npm start``` to start the frontend interface and server
+*   Visit localhost:3000 for frontend interface and localhost:5000 for server

 ## 📦 Created using: